Documentation guidelines

 Tables of contents

-toctree and contents can be used as reStructuredText directives.
+The toctree and contents directives can be used to render tables of contents.

 ```{toctree}